 The following page contains an explanation of the policy regarding comments on this site.

-Firstly, comments must be more or less ‘polite’, as measured by Australian social standards.
+Firstly, comments must be more or less ‘polite’, as measured by social standards common in Renai’s home country of Australia (similar social standards apply in other Westernised countries such as the United States, Canada and the UK).
 This doesn’t mean you need to maintain the sort of conversation level you would use with your mother.
 It just basically means don’t be rude to other commenters or Renai.
 You may disagree with opinions published on this site, but you should respect their right of people to hold them.

 - Obvious and repetitive trolling to get a reaction (for example: “All science fiction books published after 1990 suck”)

 - Comments which might be defamatory in nature or breach copyright (for example: “Joe Bloggs is a plagiarist”)

 - Comments which display a lack of rationality or reasonableness (for example: Comments which avoid acknowledging substantive issues raised by other commenters in relation to their argument)

 - Comments which inject demonstrably false information into the debate (for example: “all fantasy books are inspired only by Tolkien”).
 Often I will leave these be, if other readers correct the record.
 But if it’s done consistently, it’s a problem.

 - Comments which constantly change the subject to off-topic subjects, often in self-promoting areas.
 Occasional off-topic stuff is completely fine, but if commenters are constantly trying to push an agenda not related to the current topic of discussion, that will become a problem.

 - Comments which are highly self-promoting, especially if they don’t disclose conflicts of interest